All articles

 Bar Leone, Central

 Offbeat aperitivo hotspot, Bar Leone, skews more Melbourne than Hong Kong in spirit, with Roman bric-a-brac on every wall and Gregorian chants echoing through the backrooms.
 Italian-inspired cocktails like the smoked-olive martini is a “dirty” masterpiece, and an olive oil and honey-infused bourbon sour offers savoury-sweet revelation.
+It’s no surprise it claimed the top spot in Asia’s 50 Best Bars 2024 Awards.

-Hexa, Tsim Sha Tsui
+HEXA, Tsim Sha Tsui

-Classic Hong Kong dining with a modern twist: Hexa dazzles with inspired takes on traditional Cantonese plates and phenomenal views over Victoria Harbour.
+Classic Hong Kong dining with a modern twist: HEXA dazzles with inspired takes on traditional Cantonese plates and phenomenal views over Victoria Harbour.
 With culinary showstoppers like pearl rice braised in XO sauce – topped extravagantly with truffle shavings and umami-rich sea urchin – there’s no better place to watch the world drift by.

 Mora, Sheung Wan